Perturbed Double Machine Learning: Nonstandard Inference Beyond the Parametric Length: Semiparametric Estimators and Inference Challenges

-The asymptotic validity of the Wald interval relies on $T_n$ in \eqref{eq:Tn} being $o_P(n^{-1/2})$.
+{\bf Inference Challenges.} The asymptotic validity of the Wald interval in \eqref{eq: wald} relies on $T_n$ in \eqref{eq:Tn} being $o_P(n^{-1/2})$.
 When the nuisance models $f$ and $g$ are high-dimensional sparse linear models, and in virtue of sample splitting, this translates to